Lewis Smith (footballer): Club career

+Hamilton Academical

 Smith attended St Ninian's High School, Giffnock and was involved with the youth system at Hamilton Academical, the club his family supported, from the age of 9.

 After signing a professional contract in summer 2016, he appeared for the club's age-restricted teams in three editions of the Scottish Challenge Cup and in the 2018–19 UEFA Youth League, before making his debut for the Accies senior team on 31 October 2018, appearing from the bench for the last ten minutes of a 3–0 away defeat to Aberdeen in the 2018–19 Scottish Premiership.

 Smith made his first league start for the club on 10 August 2019 against Kilmarnock at New Douglas Park; he scored the opening goal and created the second in a 2–0 victory, receiving praise for his performance.

-In November 2019 he signed a new contract with Hamilton, until summer 2022.
-He signed a further extension, until summer 2024, in November 2021.
+In November 2019 he signed a new contract with Hamilton, running until summer 2022.

+A hamstring injury disrupted his season in 2020–21 as Hamilton were relegated from the Premiership.
+He signed a further contract extension, until summer 2024, in November 2021.
+The club were relegated from the Scottish Championship in 2023, but Smith had an important role as they returned via the promotion play-offs a year later, scoring in wins over Alloa Athletic and Inverness Caledonian Thistle.

+Livingston

+In May 2024, Smith signed a pre-contract with Livingston, effective from 1 June, on a two-year deal.